THE MEANING OF HUMAN-COMPUTER INTERACTION

 change and global warming.

-those who decide about the budgets and rules for use of the computer and, for
+decide about the budgets and rules for use of the computer and, for instance in

-instance in the example above, about the rules for punishing patients like
+the example above, about the rules for punishing patients like 80-years old

-80-years old ladies with fines for the "crime" of not meeting
+ladies with fines for the "crime" of not meeting doctors'

-doctors' appointments, while doctors who stay away deserve to be trusted.
-(All
+appointments, while doctors who stay away deserve to be trusted.
+(All this

 text).
 When she "interacted" with the computer at 1177.se in order to